ashwinvis/phd-thesis/chapter_00_0_intro.md

 However, it was unclear what the characteristic vertical length scale of stratified turbulence is.
-Experimental [@fincham_energy_1996;@billant_experimental_2000] and numerical [@herring_numerical_1989] investigations of stratified turbulence demonstrated that layered structures can emerge from purely horizontal base flows or forcing, which implied the vertical length scale must depend on characteristic properties of the flow.
+Experimental [@fincham_energy_1996;@billant_experimental_2000] and numerical [@herring_numerical_1989] investigations of stratified turbulence demonstrated that thin layered structures can emerge from purely horizontal base flows or forcing.
-In other words, strongly stratified flows ($Fr_h \ll 1$) with sufficiently high Reynolds number would spontaneously undergo a shear or "zig-zag" instability with alternating elongated  horizontal structures.
+Strongly stratified flows with sufficiently high Reynolds number show a "zig-zag instability" with alternating elongated  horizontal structures.
-This led @Billant2001, to propose a new scaling for stratified turbulence, wherein, the vertical length scale of the turbulence, that this instability leads to, was postulated to scale as, $l_v = u / N$.
-Using this result, along with two hypotheses: $Fr_h \ll 1$ and advective time scale based on horizontal length scale $T = l_h / u$, the authors demonstrate that it is possible to simplify the Boussinesq equations into a set of dimensionless equations describing stratified turbulence.
-Furthermore, enforcing the aspect ratio parameter $\delta = l_v / l_h = Fr_h$ at the limit of strong stratification $Fr \to 0$, a set of self-similar reduced-order equations were also derived, which are invariant for a group of transformations of $N, z, u_z$ and $\rho$.
-The implications of this seminal study was that, unlike the explanation in @Lilly:1983, by assuming a vertical length scale, $l_v = u / N$ one can derive the reduced-order system in which waves and vortices evolve on similar time and length scales. @Billant2001 also suggested that the buoyancy Reynolds number $Re_b = Re_h Fr_h^2$, where $Re_h$ is the Reynolds number based on horizontal length scales, must meet the condition $1 \ll Re_b
-\ll Re_h$, for the self-similarity to hold.
+In other words, the vertical Froude number used by Lilly as an inverse measure of the strength of the stratification, would typically be of the order of unity. @Billant2001 instead introduced a Froude number based on a horizontal length scale, $Fr_h = u/Nl_h$, as an inverse measure of the strength of the stratification.
+Introducing an advective time scale $T = l_h/u$, the authors demonstrate that it is possible to simplify the Boussinesq equations into a set of dimensionless equations describing stratified turbulence in the limit $Fr_h
+\rightarrow 0$.
+Furthermore, assuming that the aspect ratio parameter, $\delta = l_v/l_h$, scales as $\delta \sim Fr_h$ in the limit of strong stratification,
+$Fr_h \rightarrow 0$, a set of self-similar reduced-order equations were also derived.
+These equations are invariant under a group of transformations of $N, z, u_z$ and $\rho$.
+The implications of this seminal study was that, unlike the explanation in @Lilly:1983, by assuming a vertical length scale, $l_v = u / N$ one can derive a reduced-order system in which waves and vortices evolve on similar time and length scales. @Billant2001 also suggested that the buoyancy Reynolds number $Re_b = Re_h Fr_h^2$, where $Re_h$ is the Reynolds number based on a horizontal length scale, must meet the condition $1 \ll Re_b \ll Re_h$, for the self-similarity to hold.
 These results were also reproduced in decaying [@riley_dynamics_2003] and forced [@Waite-Bartello:2004;@Lindborg2006] simulations of stratified turbulence.
 In
-@Lindborg2006, it was also shown that the energy cascade is analogous to Kolmogorov's turbulence picture, and that the kinetic and potential energy spectra are determined by the rate of dissipation and the wavenumber as:
+@Lindborg2006, it was also shown that the energy cascade is similar to Kolmogorov's turbulence picture, and that the kinetic and potential energy spectra are determined by the rate of dissipation and the wavenumber as:
+$$
-$$E_K(k_h) = C_K \epsilon_K^{2/3} k_h^{-5/3}$${#eq:EKspectra}
+E_K(k_h) = C_K \epsilon_K^{2/3} k_h^{-5/3}
+$${#eq:EKspectra}
+$$
-$$E_P(k_h) = C_P \epsilon_K^{-1/3} \epsilon_P k_h^{-5/3}$${#eq:EPspectra}
+E_P(k_h) = C_P \epsilon_K^{-1/3} \epsilon_P k_h^{-5/3}
+$${#eq:EPspectra}
 where, $\epsilon_K$ and $\epsilon_P$ are rates of dissipation of kinetic and potential energies respectively and the coefficients were found from simulations to be $C_K \approx C_P \approx 0.5$.
 Approximate equipartition,